-Summary: Are you thinking of buying a home in Portland, Oregon in 2020?
+Are you thinking of buying a home in Portland, Oregon in 2021?
 Do you have questions about the real estate market, mortgage loans, or other aspects of the home buying process?

 You’ve come to the right place.
 Below, you’ll find an update on current market conditions, home prices, loan limits, and other topics of interest to Portland home buyers.

-The Portland, Oregon housing market is still somewhat competitive right now, as we continue into 2020.
-But Portland’s real estate market has cooled off in recent months.
+The Portland, Oregon housing market is still competitive right now, as we head into 2021.
+And Portland’s real estate market continues to be hot right now, and is expected to be in the coming months.

 There is a high level of demand for housing in the area, but limited supply.
-This has led to significant home-price gains over the last few years, though prices have since stagnated (See question #2 below for more about price trends.)
+This has led to significant home-price gains over the past couple of years (See question #2 below for more about price trends.)

 Portland’s robust tech industry attracts young and upwardly mobile residents from elsewhere in the state, and from across the country.
 This, among other things, has increased demand for housing.

-The local real estate market has been a bit cool over recent months, but prices in the city are still much higher than the national average.
-As of February 2020, the average price for a home in Portland is $454,600, compared to the national average of $244,000.
-And with only 2-months’ worth supply of inventory, the supply is still not keeping up with demand.
+The local real estate market has been healthy over recent months, and prices in the city are still much higher than the national average as a result.
+As of January 2021, the average price for a home in Portland is $497,589, compared to the national average of $263,351.
+And with only 2-months’ worth of inventory, the supply is still not keeping up with demand.

-Yes, home prices in Portland, Oregon are starting to rise slightly into 2020.
-According to the most recent data from Zillow, home values in Portland may have dipped 0.6% over the past year, but they are expected to increase 2.3% over the next 12 months.
+Yes, home prices in Portland, Oregon are continuing to rise into 2020.
+According to the most recent data from Zillow, home values in Portland have increased 8.5% over the past year, and they are expected to increase 10.4% over the next 12 months.

 Bottom line: When buying a home in Portland, it’s important to understand the impact of appreciation and depreciation.
 Buyers who purchase sooner rather than later could have more buying power, and more homes to choose from within their price range.
 You never want to rush into a major financial decision like home buying.
 But you do need to consider the potential cost of waiting.

-For VA loans, the loan limit has been eliminated for 2020, which means qualified borrowers can still benefit from no money down regardless of what the price of the home is that they are buying.
+For VA loans, the loan limit has been eliminated, which means qualified borrowers can still benefit from no money down regardless of what the price of the home is that they are buying.
 However, loan limits may still apply to those currently with more than one VA loan or who have defaulted on a VA loan in the past.